Decay of correlations for normally hyperbolic trapping

 In this paper we do {\em not} assume any regularity on $ \Gamma_E^\pm $ and provide a quantitative estimate on the resonance free strip.
-For operators with analytic coefficients this result was already obtained by G\'erard-Sj\"ostrand \cite{GeSj2} with even weaker assumptions on $ K^\delta $.
-A new component here, aside from dropping the analyticity assumption, is the bound on the Green's function/resolvent that allows applications to the decay of correlations.
+For operators with analytic coefficients this result was already obtained by G\'erard--Sj\"ostrand \cite{GeSj2} with even weaker assumptions on $ K^\delta $.
+A new component here, aside from dropping the analyticity assumption, is the polynomial bound on the Green's function/resolvent that allows applications to the decay of correlations.

 The proof is given first for an operator with a complex absorbing potential.
 This allows very general assumptions which can then be specialized to scattering and dynamical applications.